 This practice of locating yourself is what it feels like to 'Live Inside the Pause.'

 Dave is a Leadership and Life Coach living in Steveston, B.C., Canada.
-Dave’s expertise is with individuals and teams who feel stressed out and exhausted and know that they want something different.
+Dave’s expertise is with individuals and teams who feel stressed out and exhausted and know they want something different.
 In 2017, Dave left a career as a Senior Manager at a large Local Government organization to start Small Pause Coaching & Consulting.
 His philosophy about taking a pause and inviting in a new conversation, a deeper conversation, has supported hundreds of individuals and organizational clients.
 He is a Certified HeartMath® Coach & Mentor, a Certified Trauma-sensitive HeartMath® Practitioner, a trained Equine Guided Learning Facilitator and a Certified Coach with the International Coaches Federation (ICF).
 Dave took his coaches training at the Newfield Network in Boulder, Colorado.
 You can learn more about his work at www.smallpausecoach.com or look him up on LinkedIn, Instagram or Facebook.
 Dave also expresses his creativity through the Small Pause Shop, where he designs apparel that supports living life ‘inside the pause.’